 Students must complete a minimum of 140 credit hours to graduate and have a minimum, cumulative grade point average (GPA) of 2.0.

-The academic year is divided into a fall semester (14 weeks plus exam period), January Term (3 weeks), and a spring semester (14 weeks plus exam period).
+The academic year is divided into a fall semester (14 weeks plus exam period), January Term (three weeks), and a spring semester (14 weeks plus exam period).
 Students typically take four courses each semester and one course in the January Term, or nine courses per year.
 The degree requirements fall into the following areas: Core Curriculum; Major; Writing; Islamic Studies; and Capstone Project.

-Beyond these requirements, students are free to choose general electives across the curriculum, including courses in NYUAD's seven pre-professional tracks, disciplinary concentrations, and elective courses outside the NYUAD majors.
+Beyond these requirements, students are free to choose general electives across the curriculum, including courses in NYUAD's seven pre-professional courses, disciplinary concentrations, and elective courses outside the NYUAD majors.
 Electives bring the full scope of NYU to the Abu Dhabi campus.
 These courses provide students significant opportunities to take courses outside their majors and are often taught by scholars from NYU New York who specialize in areas not offered as majors at NYUAD, such as anthropology, linguistics, and religion.